 Any changes, alternations, additions, and/or modifications need to be performed by qualified electrical technicians, using only approved components which meet safety and code requirements.
 This includes owners, dealers, etc. who desire to make changes.
-The manufacturer is not responsible for any changes, or alterations, made to the 120 AC system of the coach.
+The manufacturer is not responsible for any changes, or alterations, made to the 120 AC or 12 volt DC system of the coach.